Lil Peep: Legacy and influence

-Before he died of an accidental overdose on November 15, 2017, in Tucson, Lil Peep was believed to be on track in taking SoundCloud rap into the pop mainstream.
+Before his death, Lil Peep was believed to be on track in taking SoundCloud rap into the pop mainstream.

 Before dying at the age of 21, Lil Peep came to be an inspiration to outcasts and youth subcultures drawn together by the internet.
 He earned legions of fans in a short time from both hip hop and emo subcultures.
 Although he did not claim so himself, he is widely considered to have made a style of music that has been since regarded "emo rap".
 He has been credited as the leading figure of the mid–late 2010s emo music scene and is commonly cited as an inspiration for upcoming emo rappers.